Greenplum Consulting Services

 COMPLIANCE STRESS

-Delayed regulatory reporting triggered audit exposure risks
+Slow regulatory reporting triggered audit risks

-Pythian automated the translation of over 400 legacy PL/pgSQL stored procedures by 85%.
-Technical teams manually refactored the remaining complex Greenplum distribution keys and GPORCA query plans into BigQuery partitioned tables, permanently eliminating the data skew that previously consumed a full-time DBA.
+Pythian automated the translation of 85% of the bank's 400+ legacy PL/pgSQL stored procedures into standard BigQuery SQL.
+Engineers manually converted the remaining complex Greenplum distribution keys and GPORCA query plans into BigQuery partitioned and clustered tables, permanently eliminating the data skew that previously required a full-time DBA.

 Technical teams replaced 75 legacy pipelines with an Airflow, dbt, and Fivetran stack, moved reporting to Looker, and reconnected Tableau for 500+ analysts—cutting a three-day queue to instant self-service.
 Dataplex lineage tracking reduced audit prep by 70%, slashing quarter-end reporting from four hours to 22 minutes before transitioning to 24/7 managed services.